-47. Freedom of conscience
+49. Freedom of religion and conscience

-- 1. Every person has the right to freedom of conscience, religion, thought, belief and opinion. - 2.
-Every person has the right, either individually or in community with others, in public or in private, to manifest and practice any religion or belief. - 3.
+- 1. Every person has the right to freedom of conscience, religion, thought, belief and - 2.
+Every person has the right, either individually or in community with others, in public or in private, to manifest and practice any religion or belief without any interference by the State or any other person or authority. - 3.
 A person may not be denied access to any institution, employment or facility, or the enjoyment of any right, because of the person's belief or religion. - 4.
 A person shall not be compelled to act, or engage in any act, that is contrary to the person's belief or religion.